zbanks/noodle/noodle_help.md

 You can separate mutli-line queries with semicolons (`;`) instead of newlines.

-For `GET` requests like this, the timeout is lowered, default results limit is lowered to 15 (this can be changed with `#limit`).
+For `GET` requests like this, the timeout is lowered, default results limit is lowered to 15 (this can be changed with e.g. `#limit 100;`).

 ### Wordlist